lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 [SumatraPDF]: http://blog.kowalczyk.info/software/sumatrapdf/ "SumatraPDF"

 All commands are available both via keyboard shortcuts and from the `Tools|Packages|LaTeX Package` menu.

-(Invoking snippets from the menu does not seem to work right now: use the tab trigger)
+This document is divided into sections, each describing a different aspect of LaTeX editing and processing that this package aids or enhances.
+Each section begins with a list of *commands* and the corresponding *default shortcuts*, followed by an explanation of the features provided, and in some cases a list of requirements.
+The latter explanation always refers to *commands* rather than shortcuts.
+This way, if you choose to change one or more shortcuts, the text will still be accurate.

 Compiling and viewing your document
 -----------------------------------